UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

        ...
     </div>
 ```

-RDFa types and properties in CATALOG.html MUST be expressed as full URIs.
-That
-is, use typeof='http://schema.org/Dataset' rather than typeof='schema:Dataset'
-or typeof='Dataset' to enable snippets of DataCrate markup to be copied an
-pasted without losing context.

 This corresponds to to the following JSON-LD, with the DataCrate context.
 The
 context MUST be included as below (ordering is not meaningful) and MAY contain